MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-audit-logs.md

 **Custom security attributes:**

-- What [custom security attributes](../../fundamentals/custom-security-attributes-overview.md) were added, updated, or removed?
+- What changes were made to [custom security attribute](../../fundamentals/custom-security-attributes-overview.md) definitions or assignments?
-- What applications have custom security attributes?
+- What updates were made to attribute sets?
-- What users have custom security attributes?
+- What custom attribute values were assigned to a user?

 > [!NOTE]
 > Entries in the audit logs are system generated and can't be changed or deleted.